bnbuckler/ficam-identity/_includes/index.md

 ### Checklist

-> * **Determine where identity data is stored.** Identifying which systems/resources are authoritative for specific identity attributes involves determining where identity attributes are first recorded and updated.
+> <i class="fa fa-check-square-o"></i> &nbsp;**Determine where identity data is stored.** Identifying which systems/resources are authoritative for specific identity attributes involves determining where identity attributes are first recorded and updated.

-> * **Perform an analysis to identify which of those source systems should be designated as authoritative.** To comply with HSPD-12, many agencies have already identified authoritative data sources for the data elements that are required as part of the PIV enrollment and issuance process.
+> <i class="fa fa-check-square-o"></i> &nbsp;**Perform an analysis to identify which of those source systems should be designated as authoritative.** To comply with HSPD-12, many agencies have already identified authoritative data sources for the data elements that are required as part of the PIV enrollment and issuance process.
 It’s likely, however, that your agency will need to conduct added authoritative source discovery to identify an authoritative source for each data element contained in the Core Person Model.

-> * **Document and map digital identity data elements.** Mapping should be done based on how the data is originated, types of transformations that occur to the data, and where the data is stored.
+> <i class="fa fa-check-square-o"></i> &nbsp;**Document and map digital identity data elements.** Mapping should be done based on how the data is originated, types of transformations that occur to the data, and where the data is stored.
 It’s possible for one system to be authoritative for data element creation and a second system to be authoritative for data element modification.
 For example, an employee’s initial building and room number may be created in the PACS, whereas subsequent changes to building and room may be handled in an employee locator system.
 It’s still important to ensure that there is only one authoritative source for data creation and only one for data modification.

 The table below provides a number of common characteristics that you should look for as part of the discover process: